pooja2910/LinearRegressionAssignment/README.md

 # LinearRegressionAssignment

-> Building a Linear Regression model to predict demand of one of the Bike Rental comapny based on the available features.
+> Building a Linear Regression model to predict demand of one of the Bike Rental company based on the available features.

 ## Table of Contents